phamtrongthang123/myblog/content/note/littleThoughtAboutPressure.md

     - Experiences
 ---

 Now I'm preparing for final exam.
-There are a lot of pressure because Grades are importance, people look at this and judge you.
+There are a lot of pressure because Grades are important, people look at those and judge you.

 I hate Grades, never love that.
 Never. nerver